Silversunset01/dbm/README.md

 | Store members in a role | `${tempVars("role").members.array().length}`|

 # Tutorials
+This section covers various tutorials and things that may be helpful.

 ## Generating a Random Response
 A random response generator works for anything from a Magic 8 ball command to a coin toss command, to a random image, joke, phrase, or even paper/scissors/rock command.
 The bot will generate a random number and select a response based on the number chosen.